Freshly baked cinnamon rolls are always a hit any time of year. Swirls of cinnamon in soft rolls topped with a light

 We have a tradition in our house; Christmas morning we always have homemade cinnamon rolls on the table for breakfast.
 Christmas breakfast is a pretty big deal.
 My mom always sets the table the night before.
 It always looks beautiful and festive.

 The actual breakfast is a sit down affair with all 20+ of us.
-On the menu: eggs, sausage, fresh fruit, homemade hot chocolate, coffee, fresh squeezed orange juice, and homemade cinnamon rolls.
+On the menu: eggs, sausage, fresh fruit, homemade hot chocolate, coffee, fresh squeezed orange juice, and homemade rolls.
 Sometimes the menu will vary slightly.
-But I don’t think there has ever been a year without cinnamon rolls.
+But I don’t think there has ever been a year without the sweet rolls.

 Cinnamon rolls are my mom's specialty!
 These do double duty for other special occasions.
 Easter, family events or any other time she feels like baking.
 We often bake these the day before a big breakfast.